ChristianRommel/sentiment-analysis-nltk-python-tripadvisor/README.md

 We changed the spider request and did a item change.
 For a more specific request you must put this command into your terminal. <em>Example:</em>

-<kbd>scrapy crawl tripadvisor_more -a start_url="https://www.tripadvisor.de/Hotels-g2049630-Dieburg_Hesse-Hotels.html" -o christian-test.csv </kbd>
+<kbd>scrapy crawl tripadvisor_more -a start_url="https://www.tripadvisor.de/Hotels-g2049630-Dieburg_Hesse-Hotels.html" -o dieburger-hotels.csv </kbd>
 <br>

 This repository is in progress!
 If you want to collaborate, please send a <a href="mailto:uenvert90@googlemail.com">e-mail</a>.